One of the most powerful JavaScript keywords is

 will refer to the correct HTML element:------------ window -------------------------------------- | | | | | | | ---------------- | | | HTML element | <-- this ----------------- | | ---------------- | | doSomething() | | | | | ----------------- | | ----------------------- | | | |copy of doSomething()| <-- copy function | | ----------------------- | | | | | | ----------------------- | | | | another HTML element| <-- this | | | ----------------------- | | | | | | | | | ----------------------- | | | |copy of doSomething()| <-- copy function | | ----------------------- | | | ----------------------------------------------------------Thus you use

-to the fullest extent.
+this to the fullest extent.
 Each time the function is called,

-refers to the HTML element that is currently handling the event, the HTML
+this refers to the HTML element that is currently handling the event, the HTML

-element that "owns" the copy of doSomething()
+element that "owns" the copy of doSomething().Referring

 However, if you use inline event registration<element onclick="doSomething()">you do not copy the function!
 Instead, you refer to it, and the difference is crucial.
 The

-property does not contain the actual function, but
+onclick property does not contain the actual function, but

 merely a function call:doSomething();So it says “Go to doSomething() and execute it.”
 When we arrive at

-keyword once again refers to the global
+doSomething() the this keyword once again refers to the global

 window object and the function returns error messages.------------ window -------------------------------------- | / \ | | | | | this | | ---------------- | | | | HTML element | <-- this ----------------- | | ---------------- | | doSomething() | | | | | ----------------- | | ----------------------- / \ | | | go to doSomething() | | | | | and execute it | ---- reference to | | ----------------------- function | | | ----------------------------------------------------------